Columbus Day Open House

 e.
 Submit three letters of recommendation that speak to your creative work and meaningful involvement in Theatre.

 f.
-Submit the application included in the Scholarship & Awards book to the committee at the Theatre Department, Room 105, Tyler Hall by March 25, 2011.
+Submit the application included in the Scholarship & Awards book to the committee at the Theatre Department, Room 26 Hewitt Union by March 1, 2016.

 Selection will be made by the Theatre Department Selection Committee.